 Benefits of Lolasana (Pendant Pose)

-- Lolasana helps in strengthening the wrists, upper back, arms, and shoulders.
-It also strengthens the lower back, legs and abdominal region.
+- Louisana helps in strengthening the wrists, upper back, arms, and shoulders.
+It also strengthens the lower back, legs, and abdominal region.

 - It not only is your arms benefitting but also the chest and shoulder muscles.

-- Lolasana (Pendant Pose) is stimulated and activate the Muladhara (root) that provides mental and emotional stability and a sense of security.
+- Louisana (Pendant Pose) is stimulated and activates the Muladhara chakra (root) that provides mental and emotional stability and a sense of security.

 - It also activates the Manipura (solar plexus) chakras, which helps to improves self-confidence and motivation.